coder187/ci_ms3_cookbook/README.md

 ## Known Bugs
 *
+note: after dynamic add of method step to edit page, the label method step nums are not created.
 note: method order
 https://www.w3.org/TR/html401/interact/forms.html#form-data-set
 states that name value pairs will be read as they appear in the docunent